Geometric Phases and Holonomy in Structured Optical Fields: The simplest case of the Pancharatnam phase

-{ Figure~\ref{mainscheme}c shows the numerically calculated geometric phase acquired by a rectangular nanoparticle in air ($D_{2h}$) under illumination by a right circularly polarized (RCP) fundamental Gaussian beam ($l=p=0$, see also Sec.~\ref{sec:num_det}).
-In this case for the cross polarized projection (LCP, $m=-1$), the phase follows the $e^{2\iu\beta}$ law, and a full trip around the equator of the Poincar\'e sphere is completed when the the particle is rotated by an angle $\beta=\pi$, while the phase of the co-polarized component ($m=1$) does not depend on $\beta$.}
+Figure~\ref{mainscheme}c shows the numerically calculated geometric phase acquired by a rectangular nanoparticle in air ($D_{2h}$) under illumination by a RCP, $m=1$, fundamental Gaussian beam ($l=p=0$, see also Appendix~\ref{sec:num_det}).
+In this case for the cross polarized projection (LCP, $m=-1$), the phase follows the $e^{2\iu\beta}$ law, and a full trip around the equator of the Poincar\'e sphere is completed when the particle is rotated by an angle $\beta=\pi$, while the phase of the co-polarized component ($m=1$) does not depend on $\beta$.

+{We should note that the analogy between a half-wave plate and a nanostructure is not perfect.
+In the case of a non-reflective wave plate, we have a well-defined path parametrizing the polarization state of a propagating wave, which can be depicted on the Poincar\'e sphere.
+In the case of a single nanostructure, it is not clear what exactly should be considered as a state, nor whether it can be parametrized by a distance.
+Moreover, as discussed in Refs.~\cite{Yu2026Feb, Liu2016Oct, Lalanne2017May}, the question of cross-conversion efficiency should also be taken into account.
+One could consider the fields inside the nanostructure and only the polarization state of the forward-propagating wave component, but this seems somewhat unnatural.
+However, assuming equal amplitudes of the two excited eigenmodes, one can still formally write the same SU(2) transformation.}